MicrosoftLearning/mslearn-postgresql/Instructions/Labs/10-exercise-postgresql-offline-migration.md

 ## Exercise Clean-up

-The Azure Database for PostgreSQL we deployed in this exercise will incur charges you can delete the server after this exercise.
+The Azure Database for PostgreSQL we deployed in this exercise will be used in the next exercise.
+It will incur charges so you can stop the server after this exercise.
 Alternatively, you can delete the **rg-learn-work-with-postgresql-eastus** resource group to remove all resources that we deployed as part of this exercise.
+It will mean you have to repeat the steps in this exercise to complete the next exercise.